hemanth2k42/Poly-module-3/README.md

 # Polygon Advanced Module 3 Project: zkSNARK Circuit Implementation

 ## Description
 This project aims to design and deploy a new zkSNARK circuit that implements specific logical operations using the circom programming language.
-You will create the circuit, deploy a verifier on-chain to verify the proofs generated from this circuit, and then deploy it on the Mumbai testnet.
+You will create the circuit, deploy a verifier on-chain to verify the proofs generated from this circuit, and then deploy it on the Sepolia testnet.

 ## Prerequisites
 - Node.js and npm installed